zerc/django-vest/README.rst

             TemplateView.as_view(template_name='dark_theme_page.html'))

-**Extends for default templates**
+**Extends of default templates**

 Version 0.1.3 has a new template loader ``django_vest.templates_loaders.AppsLoader`` and new keyword ``DJANGO_ORIGIN``.

-Now we can override default django admin template without copy past of full origin file.
+Now you can override default django admin template without copy&pasting of whole origin file.

 Example: